-For translating a foreign language like Korean to English, most people will go for the Google Translate app.
-However, the internet is full of numerous translation apps that can do much better in terms of accuracy for translating specific languages like Korean.
+For translating a foreign language like Korean to English, most people will go for the Google Translate app, but which are the best translation apps for Korean to English.
+The online world is full of numerous translation apps and now with AI there are evolving options that can do much better in terms of accuracy for translating specific languages like Korean.

-If you are looking to translate Korean to English while visiting South Korea or want to understand Korean language documents to do business in the country, then there are quite a few translation apps available.
+If you are looking to best translation apps for Korean to English while visiting South Korea or want to understand Korean language documents to do business in the country, then there are quite a few translation apps available.

 Koreatechdesk.com has shortlisted the best apps to use for anyone wanting to translate Korean to English.

 Flitto is known for its human-powered translation service.
 The online platform matches individuals or businesses with the right translator for their translation needs.
 The user must post a request on the Flitto platform via a text message, a voice message, or even an image, and it will be checked by the millions of translators registered on the Flitto platform.
 Flitto works on a point-based system, where users can buy translation points and use those for translation purposes.
 The translator whose work is chosen by the customer is awarded Flitto points.

 Flitto only takes a small percentage of commission for the process.
 To make sure of the accuracy and finesse of the translations, Flitto has a dedicated team based in their Seoul office to monitor the integrity of translations occurring all over the world.
 Flitto also works with companies like Naver, Systran, and Airbnb in Flitto has also formed a joint partnership with VideoMonster, an online video automatic production solution company to enhance K-Content services.